bazineta/js8call/README.md

   if present.
 - The Configuration dialog would allow invalid grid squares to be input; it will now allow only a valid square.
+- Converted the waterfall `Flatten` function from Fortran to C++.
+This function now uses the Eigen library for polynomial fitting, Chebyshev nodes to avoid Runge's phenomenon, and Estrin's method in lieu of Horner's method for polynomial evaluation, which should result in use of SIMD vector instructions.
 - Windows, and only Windows, required a workaround to the Modulator as a result of changes in Qt 6.4, which presented as no sound being generated; OSX and Linux worked fine.
 The issue is described in https://bugreports.qt.io/browse/QTBUG-108672, and the workaround seems like a